DIPLODOCUS II: Implementation of transport equations and test cases relevant to micro-scale physics of jetted astrophysical sources: Test Cases

 As discussed in \sref{sec:intro} this paper will only consider tests of micro-scale physical effects, neglecting the spatial advection that will be the focus of \citetalias{PaperIII}.
 As such all particle distributions in this work are taken to be \textit{homogenous in space}.

-This homogenous space is taken to be flat (Minkowski) with coordinates depending on the test case (\aref{app: coords}), with each coordinate basis having its own definition for the local orthonormal tetrad $e_a^{~\alpha}$ and Ricci rotation coefficients $\Gamma^{a}_{~bc}$ that are required to generate the fluxes described in \citetalias{EverettCotter_2025} and \sref{sec:transport}.
+This homogenous space is taken to be flat (Minkowski) with the choice of coordinate basis depending on the test case (\aref{app: coords}).
+Each coordinate basis has its own definition for the local orthonormal tetrad $e_a^{~\alpha}$ and Ricci rotation coefficients $\Gamma^{a}_{~bc}$ that are required to generate the fluxes described in \citetalias{EverettCotter_2025} and \sref{sec:transport}.

 As of this work, a range of forces and interactions relevant for the study of astrophysical jets that consist of \textit{leptonic} particles have been implemented in \texttt{Diplodocus.jl}.
 These include: Lorentz forces, radiation reaction and synchrotron emission (\aref{app: rad react sync}), (inverse-)Compton scattering (\aref{app: compt x-sec}), electron-positron annihilation to two photons (\aref{app: pair anni x-sec}), and electron-positron pair production via the annihilation of two photons (\aref{app: photon anni x-sec}).